 System used E4039

 Three phase 120° 0 (default value)

-Two phase 180° (also called split-phase) 1
+Two phase 180° 1

 Single phase 3

-TABLE 42 - VOLTAGE SYSTEM
+TABLE 41 - VOLTAGE SYSTEM

-FIGURE 68 - VOLTAGE SYSTEM
+FIGURE 69 - VOLTAGE SYSTEM

 14.16 MAINTENANCE CYCLE

 Here you can setup custom cycles called maintenance cycles.
 User can set them up to schedule maintenance operation after the desired amount of running hours or days.
 5 cycles are based on running hours timers, 5 cycles are on a day basis.
 To configure the maintenance cycle uses the CRE Config software or the parameters file.